 Starring: Samuel Davis, Dora Madison, Roger Edwards

-Joining in this rowdy little group is 2014's found footage horror Exists, which follows two brothers visiting their uncle's remote cabin in the woods with three of their friends, which was off limits to just about anyone as the old coot believes Bigfoot constantly wanders around the site.
+Joining in this rowdy little group is 2014's found footage horror Exists, which follows two brothers and their three friends visiting their uncle's remote cabin in the woods, which was off limits to just about anyone as the old coot believes Bigfoot constantly wanders around the site.

 Scoffing this as crazy talk, the gang ventures to the cabin to have a good time, only to hit something rather huge while driving there one night.
 From that point on, weird shadows are seen moving around and angered wailing is heard nearby; true enough, whatever they hit is terribly pissed and its hunting these kids down one by one.

 There isn't really anything new that can be said about Exists as it is another found footage horror that ticks off every cliche the sub-genre is known for, the biggest one being the question why exactly the guy with the camera is recording all of this.
 This fact have been a stable nitpick I came to wonder from these kind of movies and while some scenes did justify the need for the camera (like that one scene where they used the device's night vision option to see what's lurking in the dark), was there a need to record someone being choked to death or see how much the car is totaled?
 It kills off the believability of the situation as well as any sense of dread and shock that might benefit from an offscreen implication.